MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

 ### Property name override

 For data properties and vector properties (if using named vectors mode), you can provide override field names to use in storage that is different to the property names on the data model.
 This is not supported for keys, since a key has a fixed name in Qdrant.
-It is also not supported in single unnamed vector mode, since the vector is stored under a fixed name.
+It is also not supported for vectors in *single unnamed vector* mode, since the vector is stored under a fixed name.
 ::: zone pivot="programming-language-csharp"
-This is done by setting the `StoragePropertyName` option via the data model attributes or record definition.
+The property name override is done by setting the `StoragePropertyName` option via the data model attributes or record definition.

 Here is an example of a data model with `StoragePropertyName` set on its attributes and how that will be represented in Qdrant.